 Hotkey as icon has its pros too.
 Like becoming more symmetric with Dolphin's "Options" menu (still needs to get rid of that Audio Setting from the menu), easy access to Hotkeys setting, and the new users will discover about it and will be thankful for that.

-#11 Updated by MayImilae about 4 years ago
+#11 Updated by MayImilae over 4 years ago

 There is no need for symmetry with the Options menu - the menu bar is a completely different class of GUI element, the options aren't supposed to be the same as what it is in the toolbar!

 According to Win9x techniques, the menu bar is the primary GUI interaction element, all navigable elements have to be there.
 But the toolbar exists to provide shortcuts to the most commonly used options in the GUI.

 So following that, the hotkeys menu is not used by most of our users, nor is it meant to, and so it shouldn't be a toolbar shortcut.
 Since it is not customizable, we as curators of the emulator have to make the decision to do what is included or not according to what best for the majority, even if it inconveniences some. :/

 #12 Updated by Lucario over 4 years ago